grange85/ahfow-www/collections/_posts/2021/2021-03-26-audio-galaxie-500-denver-1991.md

 On this day in 1991 the band played at the Paramount Theater in Denver and here's an audio recording of the full show.

-{% ahfowvideo "SdHBMtvKBfg" "Galaxie 500 at The Paramount Theater, Denver in March 1991" %}
+{% ahfowvideo "SdHBMtvKBfg" "Galaxie 500 at The Paramount Theater, Denver in March 1991 (audio only)" %}

 <!--more-->